 2016: Dr. Troy Campbell, assistant professor of marketing at the University of Oregon in the Lundquist College of Business

 2015: Dr. Sara Bleich, professor of Public Health Policy Carol K. Pforzheimer Professor at the Radcliffe Institute for Advanced Study at Harvard University

 Check out all the past finalists

 Note: This is not a traditional academic conference.
 We are a bit quirky, super relaxed and eager to talk about your ideas.
 The conference takes place in the historic Hippodrome Theater in downtown Gainesville, Florida.
 Other speakers include strategists, activists, artists, journalists and scholars.
-You can see our past presenters and attendees under Gather on the frank website.
+You can find out more about the frank gathering here.

 The conference registration fee will be waived and hotel rooms will be provided.
 The winners will be expected to cover their own airfare and other expenses through their award funds.